patrickbenjamin1/vanilla-static-boilerplate/README.md

 # Vanilla Static Boilerplate

-Boilerplate which builds a static set of HTML files using handlebars (with utils for defining pages and such) and uses webpack to bundle global and page-level js (from typescript) and to bundle all css
+Boilerplate for building static HTML web pages without a framework

+Has a custom build step (see build/) which builds a set of HTML documents using a custom HTML templating language based loosely on the syntax of JSX. (see HTML Generation)

+Also transpiles and bundles ts, and bundles css using Webpack.

+Also has a local dev server using browser-sync

 ## Prerequisites